cannabis law & cbd scheduling

 CBD users understand that CBD won’t get them high, but do employers understand this?
 Each individual employer in the U.S. maintains its employer-rights to dictate what may or may not be tolerated at their company.
 If your employer uses corporate-wide drug-screening efforts, CBD would likely not test postive on a drug screen as it is unlikely to show up.
 Most drug tests are either for a particular drug or cater to a myriad of specific drugs.
 CBD, by itself, is usually unaccounted for, resulting in a negative drug test.
 Since CBD doesn’t impair a user’s physical or mental state, many companies wouldn’t classify CBD in the same category as cannabis.
 Though, this information only relates to pure CBD.

 While certain hemp-derived products—like Full Spectrum Hemp Extract Oil—include trace amounts of THC (0.3% or less), an individual may still exhibit THC within the drug test from consuming the hemp products.
 Though the risk is low, there is still a potential.
 If you are concerned about an upcoming drug test, you may discuss your concerns with your health care provider prior to consumption of any hemp-derived products.
+And always be sure to read the label and COA when you buy CBD Oil so you know exactly what you are putting into your body to avoid any drug test complications in the future.

 Will I Fail a Drug Test if I use Full Spectrum CBD Oil?